DizNicolasAmor/interviews-practice/SEO.md

   - What is the difference between HTTP and HTTPS?

 - [INTERMEDIATE](#INTERMEDIATE)
-  - 12
-  What is mobile-first indexing, and how does it affect SEO?
+  - 12 What is mobile-first indexing?
-  Explain the concept of backlinking and its significance for SEO.
+  - 13 What is backlinking?
-  How do you evaluate the quality of a backlink?
+  - 14 How to evaluate the quality of a backlink?
-  What are anchor texts, and how do they influence SEO?
+  - 15 What are anchor texts, and how do they influence SEO?
-  How does social media activity impact SEO?
+  - 16 How does social media activity impact SEO?
   What is Google PageRank, and how does it influence search engine rankings?
   How do you optimize images for SEO?
   Explain the concept of duplicate content and its impact on SEO.